 Our ability to fund planned capital expenditures and to make payments on outstanding loans will depend on our ability to generate cash in the future.
 This, to a large extent, is subject to general economic, financial, competitive, legislative, regulatory and other factors that are beyond our control.
-Furthermore, given the recent global economic slowdown and that uncertainty over global economic conditions remains, including on account of the COVID-19 pandemic and the Russia-Ukraine military conflict, there can be no assurance that our business activity will be maintained at our expected level to generate the anticipated cash flows from operations, or that our credit facilities will be available or sufficient.
-If the current global economic slowdown and uncertainties continue, we may experience a decrease in demand for our services, resulting in our cash flows from operations being lower than anticipated.
+Furthermore, given the continued uncertainty over global economic conditions, including on account of the Russia-Ukraine military conflict, there can be no assurance that our business activity will be maintained at our expected level to generate the anticipated cash flows from operations, or that our credit facilities will be available or sufficient.
+If the current global economic uncertainties continue, we may experience a decrease in demand for our services, resulting in our cash flows from operations being lower than anticipated.
 This may in turn result in our need to obtain financing, which may not be available to us on favorable terms or at all.

-If we cannot fund our capital expenditures, service indebtedness or fund our other potential liquidity requirements, we may have to take actions such as seeking additional equity or reducing or delaying capital expenditures, strategic acquisitions and investments.
-We cannot assure you that any such actions, if necessary, could be effected on commercially reasonable terms or at all.
+If we cannot fund our capital expenditures, service indebtedness or fund our other potential liquidity requirements, we may have to take actions such as seeking additional financing or reducing or delaying capital expenditures, strategic acquisitions and investments.
+We cannot assure you that any such actions, if necessary, could be undertaken on commercially reasonable terms or at all.